AusClimateService/unseen/docs/user_guide/worked_example.rst

         cmor_version:                3.4.0

+If the ``open_mffdataset`` command takes too long to run, you could a

 Stability and stationarity testing
 ^^^^^^^^^^^^^^^^^^^^

-Now that we have our annual rainfall data for the wheatbelt region, we need to check whether the dataset is stable (no drift/trend with lead time) and stationary (no trend with time).
+Now that we have our Rx5day model data for Hobart, we need to check whether the dataset is stable (no drift/trend with lead time) and stationary (no trend with time).